 The continuum of care now incorporates telehealth, remote monitoring applications, point of care treatment, health informatics and analytics.

 Trial sites in Ireland and Belgium will use Living Lab facilities to ensure co-design of ProACT technologies, and implement proof of concept trials involving national health services, 120 patients and their formal and informal care networks.
-Clinical status information, therapies and activity tools will be deployed for the conditions of: chronic heart failure (CHF), diabetes and chronic obstructive pulmonary disease (COPD).
-Tools to support mild cognitive impairment and detect early onset dementia are included.
+Clinical status information, therapies and activity tools will be deployed for the conditions of: chronic heart failure (CHF), coronary heart disease (CHD), diabetes and chronic obstructive pulmonary disease (COPD).
+Tools to support mild cognitive impairment and detect early stage dementia will also be explored.
 Commercial potential will be validated during the project supported by a European feasibility study in Italy to assess the cultural and political determinants for adoption and scalability of the ecosystem.

 The Irish trial site will be led by NetwellCASALA, supported by Trinity College Dublin and will take place in the north-east region of Ireland, in counties Louth and Dublin.
 ProACT will work primarily with a public healthcare institution, the Louth Hospital, which operates a Care of the Older Person Assessment Unit in addition to a step-down/transition facility to support older adults transitioning from hospital to home.
 ProACT partner Home Instead, a social/formal care provider, will also assist in terms of recruitment and trial implementation.